 It is important to have a backup plan in case something goes wrong.
-Your plan B should be ready at all times, in case of emergency.
+Your plan B should be ready at all times in case of an emergency.

 So, In case something goes wrong, you’ll be able to handle it without any problems.